puppetlabs/puppet-specifications/language/expressions.md

 * As shown in the grammar above, a `StatementStyleCall` requires an argument; a call without arguments requires use of one of the other two styles.
-* A function implementation may invoke the lambda that is given to it, but it may not use it after the function has returned (and it may not return the lambda)
+* A function implementation may invoke the lambda that is given to it, but it may not use it after the function has returned (and it may not return the lambda).
 * This stye cannot be used when the argument is a literal `Hash` because the expression is indistinguishable from a resource expression without title. **(PUP-979)**
-* A statement type call produces a Q-Value
+* A statement type call always produces `undef`.

 Example: